 However, there are important differences in ingredients and preparations.

-Hallacas are corn or cassava flour dumplings stuffed with either stewed chicken, beef, or pork, raisins, olives, and capers.
+Hallacas are corn flour dumplings stuffed with either stewed chicken, beef, or pork, raisins, olives, and capers.

 The dumplings are then wrapped in plantain leaves, secured with string, and boiled until tender.

 Most Mesoamerican cultures have similar Christmas traditions and tamal-like dumplings wrapped in corn husks or plantain leaves and steamed.
 Boiling them creates a looser, waterier dumpling.

 I love the addition of raisins and olives as they add both texture and a bright pop of flavor.

 Tequeños are decadent snacks or appetizers made by wrapping cheese sticks in bread dough and deep-frying them.

 They’re the Venezuelan version of fried mozzarella sticks.
 Tequenos are a popular party appetizer, afternoon snack, or hearty breakfast.

 There are baked versions, but, of course, frying them is customary and preferred.

 They were originally a simple white cheese spear covered in dough, but there have since been multiple variations, using different kinds of cheese, fruit, or other sweet fillings.